eternnoir/goIrcLog/README.md

 goIrcLog
 ========

-An Irc log bot, it can save channel massage to database(only support sqlite now).
+An Irc log bot, it can save channel's massage to database(only support sqlite now).

 ## Build